|

 A high repetition rate can lead to an injury as the muscles are not given adequate time to relax and recover.
 Any task that needs similar, repeated actions every few seconds or for most of the working day could lead to injury (including Repetitive Strain Injuries).
 A very common example of such repetitive action is the use of a computer keyboard.

 If force is needed in these actions, such as when using a hammer, this might increase the risk of developing a ULD, even on shorter tasks.
 There is also an increased likelihood of injury if the hand is used to provide force directly.
+Take as an example typewriters, which needed some force to operate, and compare that with today's modern soft-touch keyboards.

 People that carry out highly repetitive tasks, including those that do not involve much force such as typing on a keyboard, should be encouraged to take regular rest breaks.
-This break might be a planned rest break or time to carry out a different task.
-If people act as a team, encourage them to alter their work or rotate the tasks between the people, providing that the tasks are not so similar that they use the same kinds of movements.
+This break might be a planned rest break or is could be a break to to carry out a different task.

 Vibration